rose-collectionservices/digital-archives/digitization_procedures.md

 # Procedures for Creation and Management of Digitized Collections

 ## Scope
 This guide pertains to project-based digitization of materials selected by Rose Library staff.
-The procedures do not apply to small-scale digitization requested by patrons, which is handled by the Research Services team as part of the Rose Library's suite of reproduction services.
-It covers the aspects of digitization preparation and coordination based in the Rose Library; specific procedures for digital imaging, post-processing, metadata assignment, and asset ingest are out of scope, as these functions are handled by other departments and covered in non-Rose documentation.
+The procedures do not apply to small-scale digitization requested by patrons; patron requests are handled by the Research Services team as part of the Rose Library's suite of reproduction services.

+This guide covers the aspects of digitization preparation and coordination based in the Rose Library.
+Specific procedures for digital imaging, post-processing, metadata assignment, and asset ingest are out of scope, as these functions are handled by other departments and covered in non-Rose documentation.

 ## Table of Contents
 1. [Roles and Responsibilities](#roles-and-responsibilities)